What to do

 We like to care for our residents until the very end.
 But in some scenarios, a doctor may advise that it’s better for a resident to move to a nursing home or a hospice, which is more suited to their palliative needs.

 If this happens to you, we will consult with you, every step of the way.
-We will work with you to find the best home that suits your personality, as well as any medical requirements you have.
+We will work with you to find the best home that suits your preferences, as well as any medical requirements you have.

 In our local area, there are some lovely homes that specialise in palliative care.